Home Education Courses It looks like any other graduation — besides those graduates earned their stages in prison

 Offering humans in jail an opportunity to get a liberal arts education is likewise humanizing, Grawert said, because it recognizes that schooling is not a “one-length-fits-all answer.”

-In addition to publications in writing, math, and social sciences, NYU’s software additionally offers electives designed to introduce inmates to certain career paths, along with social paintings or commercial enterprise.
-NYU’s jail education application also gives other possibilities generally available to university students, such as counseling and workshops on financial literacy and management development.
+In addition to writing, math, and social sciences publications, NYU’s software offers electives designed to introduce inmates to certain career paths and social paintings or commercial enterprises.
+NYU’s jail education application also provides other possibilities generally available to university students, such as counseling and workshops on financial literacy and management development.

 Related Posts